Exploring the Rashomon Set for Concept-Based Models: Experiments

-We also report the memory cost and the number of trainable parameters for each method on CIFAR-10 dataset with ViT backbone in Table \ref{tab:mem-cost-param-2}.
-Rashomon CBMs achieve better diversity while using only 7.6\% of the memory and 1.3\% of the trainable parameters required by random initialization and x2c.
-This substantial reduction stems from our adapter-based tuning and model-axis checkpointing schema, which activates one model at a time during backpropagation, avoiding the linear memory growth across $M$ models inherent in standard layer-wise checkpointing.
-As a result, the entire Rashomon slice can be trained at a memory cost comparable to that of a single model, demonstrating excellent efficiency and scalability.
-Although x2c can sometimes achieve slightly better diversity, it requires 70× more parameters, making it less practical for large scale applications.
-More results are in Appendix \ref{appendix_41_vit}.
+We also report the memory cost and the number of trainable parameters for each method on AwA2 dataset in Table \ref{tab:mem_param_and_ablation} (left).
+Our method is very memory efficient, using only 7.6\% of the memory and 1.2\% of the trainable parameters required by the method based on random initialization.
+This substantial reduction stems from our adapter structure and model-axis checkpointing schema.
+Further, ablations in Table \ref{tab:mem_param_and_ablation} (right) show that these design choices reduce different components of the memory (parameters vs. activations) and their effects accumulate.
+More results are available in Appendix \ref{app:efficiency}.